osxzxso/cs-club/README.md

 UST CS Club Website
 ===================

 The University of St. Thomas Computer Science Club (UST CS Club) website is a project designed to provide information about the club, its events, and how to join.
-The website is created using HTML, CSS, and JavaScript, along with the Bootstrap framework for responsive design.
+The website is created using HTML and CSS, along with the Bootstrap framework for responsive design.
 It features a clean, modern design and is easy to navigate for users to find the information they need.

 Table of Contents
 -----------------